nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Connecting_to_a_Virtual_Desktop_(SSH).md

 desktop containers with the code [here](https://github.com/nesi/nesi-singularity-recipes).

+Rendering is d<dfn class="dictionary-of-numbers">one cluster-side</dfn>,
-Rendering is done cluster-side, and compressed before being sent to your local machine.
-This means any rendering should be significantly more responsive than when using X11 on its own (approximately 40 times faster).
+and compressed before being sent to your local machine.
+This means any rendering should be significantly more responsive than when using X<dfn class="dictionary-of-numbers">11 on it</dfn>s own (approximately
+<dfn class="dictionary-of-numbers">40 times faster)</dfn>.

 # Connecting Through SSH